EmreCenk/Amazing-Engine/README.md

 mesh_object.rotate(axis = "y", angle = 1, radian_input=True) #rotates the mesh_object by 1 radian along the y axis
 ```

-#### The Camera
+#### Using The Camera
 The camera is an instance attribute that belongs to your Engine object.
+The camera is accessed via Engine.camera
 The move and rotate functions also apply to the camera.

 ```python